Benchmarking & Performance

 Optimized Word2Vec

-Verdict: py3plex uses established libraries (gensim), performance is comparable.
+Verdict: py3plex wraps established libraries (e.g., gensim); performance is comparable, with minor Python overhead expected.

-• Results vary based on network structure (density, clustering, layer coupling)
+• Results vary with network structure (density, clustering, layer coupling).

-• For the most accurate estimates, run benchmarks on your specific hardware and data
+• For the most accurate estimates, run the bundled scripts on your hardware and data.

 Running Benchmarks